ke2hni/dvswitch-fixes/README.md

 Stock DVSwitch Dashboard
 ```

 Individual PHP and shell-script changes may also be applicable to Debian 12 Bookworm and other architectures.
-The confirmed `MMDVM_Bridge` binary is strictly ARM64; separate experimental ARMHF and AMD64 compatibility binaries are included but remain live-test pending.
+The confirmed `MMDVM_Bridge` binary is strictly ARM64; separate experimental ARMHF and AMD64 combined YSF/P25 compatibility binaries are included but remain live-test pending.

 Before installing, record your versions: